learn-co-curriculum/react-hooks-redux-create-store/README.md

 would be common to all JavaScript applications inside the function.
 We'll try to figure out exactly what we should move in the next section.

-## Move Code Common to Every JavaScript Application Inside Our New Function
+## Use Function Scope to Encapsulate State

-We ultimately want our new function to become a function that all of our applications following the **Redux** pattern can use.
-To decide what our new function should be able to do, let's go back to our **Redux** fundamentals.
+We ultimately want our new function to become a function that all of our applications following the Redux pattern can use.
+To decide what our new function should be able to do, let's go back to our Redux fundamentals.

 `Action -> Reducer -> New State.`